 Although this journey can look relatively different for intended couples based on their country law and other circumstances, there are some steps that can be considered common among all cases.
 We as the TebMedTourism Co. professional team in Iran, are going to clarify how to start a surrogacy process.
 You can also read more about surrogacy in Iran if you are interested.
 Below you can read a general outline of what to expect during the process.

 In the surrogacy process step-by-step, the gestational carrier gets pregnant through in vitro fertilization (IVF).
 The embryo is created by fertilizing the egg and sperm of the intended parents or donors in a laboratory environment.
 Then the embryo is transferred to the womb of the surrogate via a catheter.
 After two weeks, if the pregnancy test is positive, the surrogate has been impregnated successfully.
 She raises the fetus in her uterus for 9 months and delivers the baby to the intended parents.

 Step one: Consulting with a physician and Deciding if surrogacy is the best choice

 The first step in each surrogacy procedure is to carefully consider whether there are other options or surrogacy is the best and last choice for you.

 Being a surrogate or a parent through surrogacy can be a life-changing decision.
-It can involve you emotionally and it is a huge commitment for both parties so you have to meet your physician and review the options and be informed about matching process, legal works, insurance details, surrogacy cost, etc. You seriously need to consider pros and cons of this routine and finalize your decision.
+It can involve you emotionally and it is a huge commitment for both parties so you have to meet your physician and review the options and be informed about the matching process, legal works, insurance details, surrogacy cost, etc. You seriously need to consider the pros and cons of this routine and finalize your decision.
 If you are still uncertain about it, you can ask a surrogacy agency for more information.